Berkanktk/CyberSecurity/README.md

 ## PCAP Analysis

 ## Steganography
-Steganography is the practice of hiding a secret message in something that is not secret
+Steganography is the practice of hiding a secret message in something that is not secret, for example: A message inside a jpg file, or a binary inside a png.

 **File Carving**
 File carving: extract files based on the file format